golobby/container/README.md

 // `dep.x` will be ignored since it has no `container:"inject"` tag
 ```

-Example of resolving using refrences:
+Example of resolving using Structs:

 ```go
 type App struct {